testerslol123/Pokerbot/README.md

 ## Granblue Fantasy Pokerbot
 This is a free bot that plays Granblue Fantasy's poker game for you.

 * This bot is meant to be used with the browser version of the game in chrome (http://game.granbluefantasy.jp/).
+It currently supports Medium and Large window settings.

 * The bot makes use of screenshots (image recognition) to determine its next move (no http requests at all or anything like that) and moves/clicks with the cursor to emulate a human, making it pretty much undetectable.

-* Earns about 3.4M coins an hour, note that the bot goes for "big" wins, meaning that it's possible you won't be seeing gains for a while (usually 1m every ~20 minutes).
+* Earns about 3.5M coins an hour, note that the bot goes for "big" wins, meaning that it's possible you won't be seeing gains for a while (usually 1m every ~20 minutes).

 * The recommended runtime for this bot is 1-2 hours.
 Anything more than 2 hours is dangerous and not recommended.